 - “Report” buttons allow users to flag offensive comments or content online; meaning moderators can then take the appropriate action – deleting the post, warning the user, or even banning a person from using the service.
-This type of moderation can also be applied to private messages, groups and chat functions; as the worst kind of bullying often takes place in a one-to-one setting.
+This type of moderation can also be applied to private messages, groups and chat functions; the worst kind of bullying often occurs in a one-to-one setting.

-- Training should be offered to all customer support staff; so that they know how to deal with instances of cyberbullying, especially when young people are involved.
-No matter how well integrated your anti-bullying safeguards are, it’s important to be aware that digital harassment often occurs across online platforms.
+- Training should be offered to all customer support staff to know how to deal with instances of cyberbullying, especially when young people are involved.
+No matter how well-integrated your anti-bullying safeguards are, it’s important to be aware that digital harassment often occurs across online platforms.
 Victims are followed from service to service and your agents will often find themselves in situations where they have to take a decision without knowing the full context.